Set bandwidth for device backups

 - Before the first backup from all devices are complete, keep 80% as the maximum bandwidth consumption limit.
 Once the first backups are complete, you can reduce the bandwidth to 40%.
 The first backup is a complete backup and transfers large amount of data.
 Subsequent backups transfer only the incremental data.

-To limit the network bandwidth that inSync consumes during backup
+To limit the network bandwidth consumption during backup

-- In the Max Bandwidth [WAN] list, type the maximum network bandwidth that the user devices can consume while backing up data over WAN.
+- In the Max Bandwidth [WAN], set the maximum network bandwidth (in Kbs/Mbs or percentage )that the user devices can consume while backing up data over WAN.
 If you do not want to set any restriction on bandwidth consumption, type 0 (zero).

 - Click Save